diamond-diadem/diamond-diadem.github.io/content/en/documentation/by-container/neper.md

 apptainer exec neper.sif neper -T -n 100
 ```

-This tessellation can be visualized through the following command that generates a PNG file name `img1.png` that should look like the image represented in the tutorial:
+This tessellation can be visualized through the following command that generates a PNG file named `img1.png` that should look like the image represented in the tutorial:

 ```bash
 apptainer exec neper.sif neper -V n100-id1.tess -print img1